hyperledger-gerrit-archive/fabric-ca/README.md

 The fabric-ca is a Certificate Authority for Hyperledger Fabric v1.0 and later.

-It consists of both a serve and a client component.
+It consists of both a server and a client component.

 It provides features including:
 * registration of identities;